Suburbzero/suburbzeroact.github.io/README.md

 * Changes to the text are made to md files in the content folder.
 * md files are a slightly augmented  markdown format
 * unfamiliar formatting  can be played with but only if you are prepared to undo or  repair (it's not that scary)
 * because this is git.
 EVERYTHING is version controlled.
-There are very few undo-able actions - except for the time
+Mistakes are for the most part -  with no cost except for the time ;)

 ![skywhale](https://github.com/Suburbzero/suburbzeroact.github.io/blob/main/images/S0_web_why_1x1.png?raw=true)
 https://www.suburbzeroact.au